senushidinara/Sleep-safeAI-/README.md

                  │                              │                              │
                  ▼                              ▼                              ▼
 ┌───────────────────────────┐   ┌───────────────────────────┐   ┌───────────────────────────┐
-│ Global Event Listeners 📡 │   │  Behavioral Analysis 🧠   │   │   Browser Storage 💾    │
+│  Real-time Event Capture  │   │  Psychological Analysis 🧠  │   │   Browser Storage 💾    │
-│  (scroll, keydown)        │──▶│   (Statistical Engine)    │   │   (localStorage)        │
+│  (Typing within chat)     │──▶│  (Typing + Sentiment)     │──▶│ (localStorage for state)│
 └───────────────────────────┘   └─────────────┬─────────────┘   └───────────────────────────┘
-                                              │ Triggers Block
+                                              │
                                               ▼
                                   ┌───────────────────────────┐
-                                  │  Blocking Overlay UI 🛌   │
+                                  │  Insight Card & Journal   │
-                                  │  (Snooze functionality)   │
+                                  │  (Displays results)       │
                                   └───────────────────────────┘
 ```

 <details>
-<summary><strong>🧠 The Behavioral Analysis Suite (Click to Expand)</strong></summary>
+<summary><strong>🧠 The Psychological Analysis Suite (Click to Expand)</strong></summary>

-This is the feature that makes Sleep Safe truly intelligent.
-It identifies signs of tired, agitated, or unfocused digital activity to protect your sleep.
+This is the feature that makes the app truly intelligent.
+It provides a multi-faceted view of your digital interactions.

 ### **🔒 Privacy is Paramount**

-**Sleep Safe does NOT record your activity.** It has no "keylogger" functionality and doesn't track your browsing history.
-The analysis is purely statistical, happens **entirely within your browser**, and is immediately discarded after each analysis window.
-Your data never leaves your device.
-Period.
+**The app does NOT record what you type for any purpose other than immediate, in-browser analysis.** The `Sentiment Analysis` sends only the current message's text to the Gemini API for processing and the result is immediately returned—the text is not stored by Google.
+The typing analysis is purely statistical, happens **entirely within your browser**, and is immediately discarded after each message.

 ### **🤔 Identifying Human Patterns**

 *   **😴 Fatigue Typing:** When we're tired, our typing often becomes frantic and error-prone.
 We type quickly but make more mistakes, leading to a high rate of corrections (`Backspace`).
-*   **😠 Agitated Typing:** When we're frustrated, we tend to type very quickly but with unusual precision and fewer errors.
+*   **😠 Agitated Typing:** When we're frustrated or agitated, we tend to type very quickly but with unusual precision and fewer errors.
-*   **😵 Distracted Scrolling:** When we're aimlessly browsing, we often scroll very quickly and erratically without stopping to engage with content.

-Sleep Safe is tuned to spot all of these subtle, human patterns.
+*   **😊 Sentiment & Tone:** The words we choose convey powerful emotional information.
+The app leverages a powerful language model to understand this underlying tone.

-### **🔢 Analysis Flow Breakdown (Typing)**
+### **🔢 Analysis Flow Breakdown (Per Message)**

-The process is made completely transparent in the **Analysis Sandbox**.
-Here's a diagram of what happens when you type anywhere while the feature is active during sleep hours:
+The process is triggered every time you send a message in the interactive session:

 ```
-[ User Action: Typing... ⌨️ ]
+[ User Action: Clicks "Send" 💬 ]
             │
             ▼
 ┌──────────────────────────┐
-│ Start 4s Analysis Window │
+│ 1.
+Local Typing Analysis │
+│  (Count Keys/Backspaces  │
+│    from the last input)  │
 └───────────┬────────────┘
             │
             ▼
 ┌──────────────────────────┐
+│ 2.
+API Sentiment Analysis│
-│  Count Keys & Backspaces │
+│  (Sends message text to  │
-│   (In-Memory Stats) 📊   │
+│    Gemini for analysis)  │
 └───────────┬────────────┘
             │
             ▼
 ┌──────────────────────────┐
+│    Combine Results       │
+│  (Typing Pattern +       │
-│      Window Ends ⏱️      │
+│     Sentiment)           │
 └───────────┬────────────┘
             │
             ▼
-┌──────────────────────────┐
-│ Compare vs. Thresholds   │
-│ (Fatigue/Emotion Logic)  │
-└───────────┬────────────┘
-            │
-            ▼
       ┌───────────┐
-      │  Match?   ├─ (No) ─▶ Reset & Wait
+      │ Display & │
+      │   Log     ├─▶ Show Insight Card
       └─────┬─────┘
-            │ (Yes)
+            │
             ▼
 ┌──────────────────────────┐
-│   Show Blocking Screen   │
+│   Add to Session Journal │
-│ ("You seem tired." etc.) │
+│   (Save in localStorage) │
 └──────────────────────────┘

 ```

-1.  **Listening for Activity:** The moment you press a key, the app starts a 4-second analysis timer.
-You'll see an "Analyzing..." indicator in the sandbox.

-2.  **Analyzing in 4-Second Windows:** For the next 4 seconds, the app keeps a simple, in-memory count of:
+1.  **Capturing Typing Data:** As you type your message, the app keeps a simple, in-memory count of total keystrokes and corrections for that message only.
-    *   **Total Keystrokes:** Every key you press.
-    *   **Corrections:** Every time you press `Backspace`.
-    *   **Real-time Feedback:** The sandbox provides a detailed, live breakdown:
-        *   **Live Counts:** Prominently displays your `Keys Pressed` and `Backspaces`.
-        *   **Visual Progress Bars:** The "Typing Intensity" and "Signs of Exhaustion" bars fill up instantly with every keypress, showing your progress towards the detection thresholds.

-3.  **Measuring Against Thresholds:** After 4 seconds, the app checks your activity against the **Sensitivity** level you've set ("Relaxed", "Balanced", or "Strict").
-It asks: does this pattern match fatigue or agitation?

-4.  **Triggering the Gentle Nudge:** If a pattern is detected, the app displays a relevant overlay, like "You seem tired" or "Take a deep breath," encouraging you to rest.
+2.  **Triggering Analysis on Send:** When you hit "Send," two processes fire simultaneously:
+    *   The **local typing analysis** compares your keystroke and correction data against the sensitivity thresholds you've set to determine a "Typing Pattern" (Fatigue, Emotion, or Stable).
+    *   The **sentiment analysis** sends the text of your message to the Gemini API, which returns a sentiment classification (Positive, Negative, or Neutral).

+3.  **Displaying Combined Insight:** The results are combined into a single, easy-to-read "Insight Card" that shows you the analysis for the message you just sent.

+4.  **Logging to the Journal:** This combined analysis object is then added to your Session Journal, which is saved in your browser's `localStorage` so you can review it anytime during your session.

-The counters then reset, and the app waits for the next burst of typing.
-This entire process is visualized for you, making a complex feature simple and understandable.
+The counters then reset, and the app waits for your next message.
+This makes a complex, dual-layer analysis feel simple, transparent, and instantaneous.
 </details>